Agentic Interfaces: What an Agentic Interface Is + Agentic UI Design

 Venn diagram showing overlap between human internet use and AI agent internet use, highlighting intelligent assistance as the shared decision and action layer.

-What an Agentic Interface Actually Is
+What Is an Agentic Interface?

 It is not a conversational UI